elesiuta/pyxargs/README.md

-                        commands are treated as f-strings --pyev                evaluates commands as python expressions using eval(), commands are treated as f-strings --import library      executes 'import <library>' for each library --im library, --importstar library
+                        commands are treated as f-strings --pyev                evaluates commands as python expressions using eval(), commands are treated as f-strings --pyp                 evaluates commands as python f-strings then prints them --import library      executes 'import <library>' for each library --im library, --importstar library
                         executes 'from <library> import *' for each library